These chocolate-covered chickpeas are easy, healthy vegan protein snacks easy to make with only 3 ingredients.

 - In a large saucepan, melt the chocolate chips and coconut oil together on low heat.
 Stir constantly until fully melted.

-- Remove saucepan from heat and stir in salt and the roasted chickpeas.
+- Remove the saucepan from heat and stir in salt and the roasted chickpeas.

 - Scoop out 1 tablespoon of chocolate-covered chickpeas on a plate covered with a lightly- oiled piece of parchment paper.
 Repeat this step, leaving half thumb space between each chickpea chocolate cluster.